makersacademy/CV/README.md

 - Line manager to 21 individuals.
 Monitoring their phone calls, providing regular feedback and managing issues regarding lateness, absence or poor performance.
 - Carried out opening and closing procedures daily.
 Activities included delivering the morning briefing, checking the cash floats and liaising with other departments.
 - Dealt with customer escalations, managing operational issues, approving exchanges and refunds.

+## Other Experience

+Throughout my time at secondary school and sixth form, I held the title of International Representative for Student Voice.
+We campaigned for better education for all, votes at 16 and democratic education.
+I attended various conferences across Europe and I planned and facilitated the OBESSU study session '"Special Needs": education, participation and social inclusion' which was held for 35 student representatives from the EU.

 ## Hobbies